kickaha2019/articles/Diary/2016/Korea/return.md

----
-title: Back to the UK
+@title		Back to the UK
-icon: incheon.jpg
+@icon		incheon.jpg
-date: May 19th 2016
+@date		May 19th 2016
----
+@markdown
 I dreamt about how I was back at work, but couldn't remember the flight at all, or taking the coach back to Cambridge, at all, or if I had collected my suitcase at Heathrow!
 Then I awoke and I was still in Korea.
 The same driver who took me to Gunpo then took me to